Tiniarz/Teranium.exe/README.md

 # Teranium.exe
 Read this before doing anything.
 This malware is destructive.
 It is designed to trash the boot sector of whatever drive it runs on.
 Only run this in a virtual machine.

 ​This is a malware I made to mess around with screen-glitching visuals and boot sector overwrites.
-I've always liked the look of those old-school visual payloads, so I decided to write my own.
+I've always liked the look of those cool of salinewin.exe or whatever GDI malware it is, so I decided to write my own.

 ​I'm not providing any response to damages.
 If you want to test it, you'll need to download the zip file and extract it.